BoldGrid/post-and-page-builder/readme.txt

 == Changelog ==

+= 1.9.1 =

+Release Date: December 5th, 2018

+* Fix: Automatic image cropping fails to open

 = 1.9.0 =

-Release Date: November 27th, 2018
+Release Date: December 4th, 2018

 * New Feature: Users can now switch between editors
 * New Feature: A default editor can be specified